apache/spark/docs/best-practices.rst

 Airflow uses :class:`airflow.executors.sequential_executor.SequentialExecutor` by default.
 However, by its nature, the user is limited to executing at most one task at a time. ``Sequential Executor`` also pauses the scheduler when it runs a task, hence not recommended in a production setup.
-You should use :class:`Local executor <airflow.executors.local_executor.LocalExecutor>` for a single machine.
+You should use the :class:`Local executor <airflow.executors.local_executor.LocalExecutor>` for a single machine.
-For multi-node setup, you should use :doc:`Kubernetes executor <../executor/kubernetes>` or :doc:`Celery executor <../executor/celery>`.
+For a multi-node setup, you should use the :doc:`Kubernetes executor <../executor/kubernetes>` or the :doc:`Celery executor <../executor/celery>`.

 Once you have configured the executor, it is necessary to make sure that every node in the cluster contains the same configuration and dags.
-Airflow only sends simple instructions such as "execute task X of dag Y" but does not send any dag files or configuration.
+Airflow sends simple instructions such as "execute task X of dag Y", but does not send any dag files or configuration.
 You can use a simple cronjob or any other mechanism to sync DAGs and configs across your nodes, e.g., checkout DAGs from git repo every 5 minutes on all nodes.